 EXCLUSIVE-African nations seek UN inquiry into US racism, 'police brutality' -text

+The United States quit the Council two years ago alleging bias against its ally Israel.
+A senior U.S. diplomat in Geneva defended its record, saying: "Our transparency, commitment to a free press, and insistence on the right to justice allow the world to see our problems and openly engage on our efforts at finding solutions."

-The text, subject to change after negotiation at the Council, calls for setting up "an independent international commission of inquiry ... to establish facts and circumstances related to the systemic racism, alleged violations of international human rights law and abuses against Africans and of people of African descent in the United States of America and other parts of the world".
-The panel should examine federal, state, and local government responses to peaceful protests "including the alleged use of excessive force against protesters, bystanders, and journalists".
+"And when violations of people's rights are committed we hold people accountable through independent courts, and through an independent media," he added.
+The resolution, subject to change after negotiation at the Council, calls for "an independent international commission of inquiry ... to establish facts and circumstances related to the systemic racism, alleged violations of international human rights law and abuses against Africans and of people of African descent in the United States of America and other parts of the world".

+The inquiry would report back in a year.
+"It is countries that hide the truth, violently silence their critics, don't have democratic accountability, and refuse even to recognise fundamental freedoms that merit censure," the senior U.S. diplomat said.

+More than 600 activist groups, led by the American Civil Liberties Union, called last week for the Council to launch an investigation into U.S. abuses.
+But Hillel Neuer of the Geneva-based UN Watch told the forum: "We are concerned this session may be a farce when some of the worst practitioners of police brutality and racism will be the ones asked to be the judges."

 ALSO READ